kailash-manasarovar/statement/docs/timeline/2024/june.md

 ### Volunteers not what they seem

 !!! danger "Volunteer list"
-    - I believe most of my "volunteers" were connected to Hazel and Sandra Smith in Denia in some way.
+    - I believe most of my "volunteers" were connected to Hazel and Sandra Smith in Dénia in some way.
 Here is a list of them:
         - Janet (calls herself So): constantly and extremely weirdly trying to distract me from campaigning.
 She gave me some items which may have contained poison.
-        - Steve Norman: lovely man from N2 who kept saying he had been involved in vivisection activity in the 80s which I took to mean he was probably a police informant of some sort, but now I believe he was connected to the criminal gangs of Denia.
+        - Steve Norman: lovely man from N2 who kept saying he had been involved in vivisection activity in the 80s which I took to mean he was probably a police informant of some sort, but now I believe he was connected to the criminal gangs of Dénia.
         - Athena Norman: Steve's "wife", a trans-sexual man.
 I believed this set up to be a way to discredit me in the future.
         - Wesley Aguilar: a man who was clearly embarrassed about something as he could not look me in the eye.
 Had he seen the child rape porn I was in?
         - There were a few other volunteers who I did trust that I won't mention here.